LocusEnergy/api-docs/source/includes/authentication/_client-credentials.md

 }
 ```

-For API credentials created before April 30, 2015, the API uses the [OAuth 2 Client Credentials flow](https://tools.ietf.org/html/rfc6749#section-4.4).
+For some special use cases, the API uses the [OAuth 2 Client Credentials flow](https://tools.ietf.org/html/rfc6749#section-4.4).
 If successful, an `access_token` is returned with a 1 hour lifetime.
 Once the `access_token` expires, you will need to authenticate again to get a new one.

 If your credentials don't work for this flow, please try [Resource Owner Password flow](#resource-owner-password).
 If you continue to experience trouble authenticating, please contact <a href="mailto:support@locusenergy.com">support</a>.